 We own high-quality microscopes and cameras for fluid inclusion analysis – however the purpose of the images attached was not to provide high-quality optical microscopy images of the FI but rather to navigate on our instruments for analysis (Raman and SEM).
 The reason we present these images is to show that to find the inclusions on the Raman and SEM (after they have been selected for analysis), high-quality microphotographs are not necessary.
-The reason this is relevant is because petrography microscopes and cellphone cameras are much more accessible economically.
+The reason this is relevant is because petrography microscopes and cellphone cameras are much more accessible from an economic perspective.
 All detailed images of the fluid inclusions are provided in the data repository.
 The images in the supplement were simply examples of how we can navigate on our instruments without needing such high-quality images.

 5) There are some images where I can clearly see that the inclusions are primary (I think of the clearly isolated or randomly distributed inclusions).
 This is crucial for the implication.
 There are however inclusions where I see inclusions trapped along a fracture.
 Are these inclusions secondary or pseudosecondary?
 The pictures must clearly indicate this information, as in my view secondary inclusions should be avoided in this study.

 We’ve included an extra set of images showing details of emplacement.
 We agree that it is relevant information.
 6) Despite their low quality, what is clearly seen on the petrography images (transmitted light mode, focusing on inclusion) is that there are melt and fluid inclusions co-entrapped in the olivines.
 The melt inclusions seem to be glassy containing a bubble phase, the fluid inclusion -as confirmed by Raman spectroscopy by the authors – are vapor-rich ones.
 May the data of pressure and temperature provide the exsolution of fluid phase from the melt in the magma chamber?
 Can this “bubbling” process of the magma be related to the eruption somehow?
 Please discuss it.

 We are not sure we follow the point of the reviewer.
 Certainly, some of the melt inclusions are likely to have co-entrapped a fluid (having already exsolved a fluid phase from the melt and co-entrapped both melt and exsolved fluid), but the majority of vapour bubbles within melt inclusions at Kilauea form as a result of post-entrapment crystallization of an initially homogeneous inclusion during extensive cooling (see discussion by Wieser et al., 2021 for LERZ 2018 eruption).
-The ‘bubbling’ results from crystallization of denser olivine on the walls of the inclusion, which reduces the internal pressure.
+The ‘bubbling’ results from crystallization of denser olivine on the walls of the inclusion during cooling, which reduces the internal pressure.
 The relation to eruptive processes is that the host crystal has cooled, but this can already be deduced from the fact the host Fo content is far higher than the equilibrium content calculated from the matrix glass.
 Since CO2 starts exsolving very early and deep in Hawaii (likely 30-50km+), the pressure and temperature recorded by the FI will not be that of first exsolution, but instead the pressure at which the crystal grew and trapped the fluid.
 Therefore, I do not think that there is meaningful information that can be related directly to the eruption in this case.

 There are some issues raised here, but I believe that once the authors clarify convincingly these above points then the manuscript can be accepted.
 For this, a major revision is needed in my opinion.
 I have attached the annotated pdf of the main text including some minor comments .
 Márta Berkesi